hadi2f244/snooper_mikrotik/README.md

   ![](https://github.com/hadi2f244/snooper_mikrotik/blob/master/output.png)

 ### Problems!:
 1. I think ssh connection will leave opened if you close python app.
-So there's a exit_handler function in py file that must close the ssh connection.
+So there's an exit_handler function in py file that should be developed to close the ssh connection.
 2. I developed this code to demonstrate RSS values.
-But i think, Snooper in ROS doesn't work well.
-When I get close my phone to mikrotik router(sometimes -60dbm) or leave it far from the router(sometimes -50dbm), Its variations aren't related to distance between the phone and the router!
+But I think, Snooping in ROS doesn't work well.
+When I get my phone close to the router, result shows that RSS is about -60dbm or when I leave my phone far from the router the RSS is about -50 dbm.
+Thus, Its variations aren't related to the distance between the phone and the router!
+Moreover, I think there’s a time gap between the snooper results and the real condition!